What to know about the Seahawks after Day 3 of NFL free agency

 Seahawks tender four

-As had been reported the day before, Seattle announced Wednesday it had given a right of first refusal tender to restricted free agent safety Ryan Neal that for now assures him a $2.6 million salary in 2023 if he signs the offer.
+As had been reported the day before, the Seahawks announced Wednesday it had given a right of first refusal tender to restricted free agent safety Ryan Neal that for now assures him a $2.6 million salary in 2023 if he signs the offer.

-That is the lowest of the three possible restricted free agent tender amounts, and some had speculated Seattle might give him a second-round tender, which would have meant a salary of $4.3 million.
+That is the lowest of the three possible restricted free agent tender amounts, and some had speculated they might give him a second-round tender, which would have meant a salary of $4.3 million.

-Neal can still negotiate with other teams, but the right of first refusal means Seattle can now match any offer he might get.
+Neal can still negotiate with other teams, but the right of first refusal means they can match any offer he might get.
 Indications are that the Seahawks will do whatever it takes to keep him.

 Seattle can also continue to work with Neal on a multiyear contract if it wants and likely would if Neal were to sign an offer sheet from another team.

-Seattle also gave qualifying offers to three so-called ERFAs — cornerback Michael Jackson, defensive lineman Myles Adams and linebacker Jon Rhattigan.
+The Seahawks gave qualifying offers to three so-called ERFAs — cornerback Michael Jackson, defensive lineman Myles Adams and linebacker Jon Rhattigan.

 Each gets a one-year deal with no opportunity to negotiate with other teams.
 Rhattigan and Jackson will get $940,000 and Adams $870,000.

-Jackson in particular is a key piece of Seattle’s future as he emerged as the starter at the all-important left cornerback spot in 2022 opposite rookie Tariq Woolen.
+Jackson in particular is a key piece of the future as he emerged as the starter at the all-important left cornerback spot in 2022 opposite rookie Tariq Woolen.

-Jackson figures to have competition in third-year player Tre Brown and anyone else Seattle may bring in.
-But while there has been rampant speculation of Seattle going after corners in free agency and the draft, the Seahawks might not feel too bad going into camp with Jackson and Brown as the leaders at that spot with Woolen on the other side and Coby Bryant entrenched as the nickel.
+Jackson figures to have competition in third-year player Tre Brown and anyone else the Seahawks may bring in.
+While there has been rampant speculation of going after corners in free agency and the draft, the Seahawks might not feel too bad going into camp with Jackson and Brown as the leaders at that spot with Woolen on the other side and Coby Bryant entrenched as the nickel.

-Seattle did not give tenders to two other RFAs — linebacker Tanner Muse and receiver Penny Hart.

-And Seattle did not give qualifying offers to three other ERFAs — running backs Tony Jones Jr. and Godwin Igwebuike and receiver Cody Thompson.
+The Seahawks did not give tenders to two other RFAs — linebacker Tanner Muse and receiver Penny Hart.
+They did not give qualifying offers to three other ERFAs — running backs Tony Jones Jr. and Godwin Igwebuike and receiver Cody Thompson.

 All are now unrestricted free agents.